mantidproject/mantid/dev-docs/source/Testing/Utility/FilterEventsInterfaceTest.rst

 #.
 Click ``Load``.
 After a few seconds, plot should be updated with a graph of summed up Counts vs.Time.
 #. ``_Summed_..`` workspace should be generated on the ADS, as well as ``CNCS_7860_Event`` workspace.
 #.
 Clicking on the ``Refresh`` button should update the drop-down list with the name of the loaded workspace.
 #.
 Check Vertical Range Sliders work properly.
-You can't overlap the sliders or cross the sliders.
+You can't cross the sliders.
 #.
 Check Horizontal Range Sliders work properly.
-You can't overlap or cross the sliders.
+You can't cross the sliders.
 #.
 Check that the Text Edits for ``Starting Time`` and ``Stopping Time`` work correctly:

-   - Position of vertical bars on the plot are updated appropiately when changing the numerical value of the edits and clicking ``Set``.
+   - Position of vertical bars on the plot are updated appropriately when changing the numerical value of the edits and clicking ``Set``.
    - Setting a value on ``Starting Time`` larger than the current value on ``Stopping Time`` is not allowed, and viceversa.
-   - Data Validation is working, you can't set non-numeric characters on the edits (except for `-` sign, see note).
+   - Data Validation is working, you can't set non-numeric characters on the edits.
+   - A red label with information is displayed on top of the plot whenever the input validation is wrong.

 #.
 Clicking anywhere on the plot raises a dialog with the `(x,y)` position clicked on the graph.
 #.
 On ``Output Name`` write `FilteredTemp`.